 Head-On Collision Lawyer

-Head-on collisions can be very serious and have a high potential for causing severe injuries or even fatalities.
-When two vehicles collide head-on, the combined speed of the vehicles doubles, which can result in an extremely violent impact.
-This leads to greater injury potential, and usually in both cars being totaled.
+Head-on collisions are serious.
+They have a high potential for causing severe injuries or even fatalities.
+When two vehicles collide head-on, the combined speed of the vehicles doubles.
+The speed of an impact directly relates to how violent the impact is.
+Injuries are severe, and usually, both vehicles involved are totaled.

 It's important to note that head-on collisions are often caused by factors such as drunk driving, distracted driving, or driving on the wrong side of the road.
 Since these types of accidents are usually very avoidable determining negligence is usually straightforward in a head-on collision case.
 Someone is typically not following the law and is obviously at fault.
 Insurance companies may fight over fault, but that is where a personal injury lawyer can help you understand the strength of your case.